TrevorKMDay/open-sesame/trevor_notes.md

 # Installation

-The original installation instructions *did not* work.
+The original installation mentioned DyNet `2.1`, but used `2.0.3` in the code examples. `2.0.3` *did not* work, so
-I encountered a bug in the DyNet code that suggested v.
-2.0.3 was not what it was developed on.

 I installed DyNet 2.1 from [source][1], as well as the specific version of Eigen linked there.

 The next step was to create a conda environment with `python==3.7.9` as in the `open-sesame` instructions and then install:

     pip install cython numpy

 `cython` for the build-from-source, and `numpy` to provide the correct version of numpy for DyNet, which otherwise tries to install an incorrect version.

 Ensure the DyNet build is done with the conda version of python.